Pinning, Posting, and Tweeting: Making Your Social Media Accessible Through Universal Design for Learning

 A 2014 featured story on the PBS News Hour discussed how social media has offered quiet and reserved students a space to communicate.
 This is in line with the UDL principle of multiple means of action and expression, as it demonstrates how offering students options in how they express their learning is important for students who might be reluctant to raise their hand in class.
 At the same time, teachers can benefit from the same flexibility offered by social media to contribute to conversations during breaks in their schedule, after school hours, or whenever their schedule might allow.

+Meanwhile, an article on the Edutopia website described how social media can be a tool that engages students while teaching them social responsibility.
 The ability for students to find content that interests them while connecting with other classes from around the world promotes the UDL principle of multiple means of engagement.
 Teachers, too, can benefit from this wide variety of resources found on platforms such as Twitter or Pinterest to generate ideas, inspire them to share, or find new colleagues to collaborate with.

 No matter if you are pinning, posting, or tweeting, approaching social media through a UDL lens can help ensure your content is accessible to everyone.
 This article will walk you through some general tips that you should keep in mind across all social media platforms, before delving into more detail on the popular platforms of Pinterest, Instagram, Twitter, and TikTok.